 In response to the NHS England and Department of Health commissioned report ‘Future In Mind’, which focusses on promoting, protecting and improving mental health and wellbeing services for children and young people, a Bury plan of action for the next 5 years has been developed.

-Local Transformation Plans (LTP) should be viewed as ‘living’ documents, which needs to be refreshed annually and delivered through action plans for the 5 year life span of the programme (2015/16 to 2020/21).
+Local Transformation Plans (LTP) should be viewed as ‘living’ documents, which need to be refreshed annually and delivered through action plans for the five year life span of the programme (2015/16 to 2020/21).

-In order to provide greater synergy with devolved health and social care planning across Greater Manchester, all 10 CCGs will be publishing a refreshed Children and Young People’s LTP in March 2018.
-All LTPs were refreshed in March 2017 and plans remain current.
+In order to provide greater synergy with devolved health and social care planning across Greater Manchester, all 10 CCGs have agreed to publish a refreshed Children and Young People’s LTP in March 2018.

 The refresh of the LTP is seen by NHS England as the evidence that progress is being made, that the funding is being spent as intended and will provide evidence on how local services are being transformed.
 At the same time, LTPs should be seen as part of the Sustainability and Transformation Plans (STPs).